How to File LLC Taxes in New York? (Step by Step Guide)

 LLCs can elect to be taxed as an S-corp by filing a Form 2553 with the IRS.

-Drawing from my professional experience, an S-corp filing status is attractive to most LLCs since the LLC is not subject to corporate income tax at the federal level, and shareholders only pay income taxes on their share of the corporation's net income on Form 1120-S.
+In my experience advising LLC owners, S-corp status is one of the more attractive options — the LLC isn't subject to corporate income tax at the federal level, and shareholders only pay income taxes on their share of net income via Form 1120-S.

-S-corps in New York must pay the corporate franchise tax ranging from $25-$4500 based on New York receipts.
+S-corps in New York do pay the corporate franchise tax, which ranges from $25 to $4,500 based on New York receipts.

 4. LLCs taxed as C-corp